gambitproject/gambit/doc/pyapi.rst

 .. py:class:: MismatchError

-   An ``Exception`` which is raised when an operation that is undefined is attempted.
+   An ``Exception`` which is raised on an operation between objects from different games.
    Subclasses from ``ValueError``.

 .. py:class:: UndefinedOperationError

-   An ``Exception`` which is raised on an operation between incompatible objects.
+   An ``Exception`` which is raised when an undefined operation is attempted.
    Subclasses from ``ValueError``.